mooplugins/moodle-mod_videolesson/README.md

 ---

+## Purpose

+Moodle supports video files, but it does not provide:

+- A dedicated video activity type

+- Minimum watch percentage completion rules

+- Engagement analytics (watch time, drop-offs, etc.)

+- Seek/fast-forward control for compliance

+- A centralized video library

+- Built-in scalable video delivery workflows

+Video Lesson Activity was created to solve these gaps in a clean, Moodle-integrated way.

+---

 ## Key Features

-**Native to Moodle**
+**Dedicated Video Activity**

-Add video lessons just like any other Moodle activity — no external dashboards.
+Add video lessons just like any other Moodle activity from Moodle activity chooser — no external dashboards.

 **Video Library**